HarutQanaqaryan/login_form-users_data/README.md

-# A small application for authorization, viewing creepers and filtering by username
+# A small application for authorization, viewing users and filtering by username

 Stack: React.js, CSS, Material-UI, AJAX